 Walk through the Bat Cave – In honor of Austin’s Mexican free-tailed bat colony, the trail has a bat cave to walk through this year.

 Take a Picture at the Iconic Trail of Lights entrance – All the lightbulbs are new and it sparkles so bright.
-It will have a big 50 on it for the 50th Anniversary.

 Watch for Texas on the Globe – Another favorite brought back last year, watch the globe glow orange too.